Big-Bee-Network/bee-darwin-core/index.md

 ## Disclaimer

 Note that this is not (yet) an official Carpentries workshop, but we are working towards becoming one.
+We thank the Carpentries for making their templates available for reuse.

 {% comment %}
 AUDIENCE